 Your mower suddenly sounds different even though you changed blades last season.
 The turf looks dense on top yet spongy underfoot.
 Those are common April clues when Bermuda wakes hard across Plano, Frisco, McKinney, and south toward Waxahachie.
-Thatch is simply organic matter that accumulates between soil and green blades faster than soil life breaks it down.
-A little is normal.
-Too much becomes a sponge that holds moisture, blocks air, and invites fungus when nights stay mild.
+Thatch is organic matter that accumulates between soil and green blades faster than soil life breaks it down.
+A little is normal on warm season turf.
+Too much becomes a sponge that holds moisture, blocks air, and invites fungus when nights stay mild across Dallas Fort Worth.

 Bermuda grows from runners and crowns once soil stays warm.
 April storms add humidity while wind pulls moisture off leaf surfaces.
 You see fast vertical growth that hides the layer below until you push a screwdriver through the canopy and feel resistance.
-If you already worked through your March checklist for a strong lawn in North Texas, April is less about new products and more about honest mowing and realistic traffic patterns.
+Saint Augustine in shaded pockets can show a similar spongy feel, though the fix is not always the same tool.
+If you already worked through your March checklist for a strong lawn in North Texas, April is less about new products and more about honest mowing, realistic traffic patterns, and reading what the turf is actually doing.

 Mowing habits that keep thatch from winning